 After acquiring parental consent, we go on location to screen children, using the PlusOptix vision screening device (as shown in the picture).
 We confidentially record these results which are reviewed by an eye care professional.
 Referrals are then sent directly to households when follow-up is recommended.

 A: Generally we screen children ages 1 – up to age 6 as part of our state-wide Operation KidSight program.
 But more recently we have been working with the school systems and screening 2nd, 4th, 6th and 8th grade students.

 Q: How is your screening different than what the school nurse does?

 A: Most school nurses use an eye chart to gauge how well a child can see in general.
 We use special equipment to detect vision disorders (such as amblyopia) that can lead to blindness.
-These results for children 1-6 are processed through our KidSight program and TN Lions Outreach who work in coordination with Vanderbilt Children’s Hospital.
+The results for children 1-6 are processed through our KidSight program and TN Lions Outreach who keep a statewide database.
 The older children are referred to the individual school nurses for further testing or referrals to an eye Dr.

 Q: Can you screen my child if he doesn’t go to any